ConnectedLib/connectedlib10/modules/communitymapping/section-3-4.md

 subsection: three-four
 ---

 As you learn about the assets in your community from various sources, keep track of what you find!
 This will make it easier to update the information in the future.
-You can use the following worksheet to record what you learn:
+You can use the following worksheet to record what you learn.

+<p><a href="docs/CommunityMapping_1A.docx">Download Worksheet (DOCX)</a></p>

 <table class="worksheet">
 <tr>